Last updated on May 9th, 2023.

 - Website: Gosford House

-The mansion house was designed by the celebrated Scottish architect Robert Adam and it’s considered by many people to be the finest example of his work, which is probably why the Outlander production crew chose it to play the part of the Palace of Versailles stables in the second season.
+The mansion house was designed by the celebrated Scottish architect Robert Adam and is considered by many people to be the finest example of his work, which is probably why the Outlander production crew chose it to portray the Palace of Versailles in the second season.

-To gain entry, head to the Gosford Bothy (signposted on the road past Longniddry) and buy a ticket from the shop inside.
+To gain entry, head to the Gosford Bothy (signposted on the road past Longniddry) and buy a ticket from the shop at the car park.
+The shop sells locally sourced produce which is of exceptional quality, if a wee bit on the pricey side.

-Many visitors to Edinburgh barely scratch the surface of what the city has to offer, never venturing further than The Royal Mile, but if you’re a savvy tourist you’ll be aware that it sets the scene for some of the most exciting episodes of seasons 1 and 2 of Outlander.
+Many visitors to Edinburgh barely scratch the surface of what the city has to offer, never venturing further than The Royal Mile, but if you’re an Outlander fan, you’ll no doubt be aware that it sets the scene for some of the most exciting episodes of seasons 1 and 2.

-If you don’t know what you’re looking for you could easily miss these Outlander filming locations but I’ll show you a few that are easy to get to in the list below.
+If you don’t know what you’re looking for, you could easily miss these Outlander filming locations, but I’ll show you a few that are easy to find below.

 The Tolbooth